Metallic Contact Contributions in Thermal Hall Conductivity Measurements: Abstract

 \section{Abstract}

 We investigate the influence of metallic contacts on thermal Hall measurements.
-By analyzing typical measurement configurations, we demonstrate that heat currents bypassing through metallic contacts can generate non-negligible thermal Hall signals, even when the actual thermal Hall conductivity of a measured insulator is zero.
-We show that the effect predicts thermal Hall conductivities that compare favorably with actual experimental observations across a variety of materials, reproducing both their temperature dependencies and magnitudes by assuming effective contact thicknesses on the order of 10$^{-2}$ of sample widths.
-It even reproduces the subtle differences in temperature dependencies between materials with high and low longitudinal thermal conductivity.
-Our study suggests the necessity of suppressing the bypass heat currents in thermal Hall measurements, which can be achieved by properly arranging the measurement configurations.
+By analyzing typical measurement setups, we show that heat currents bypassing through metallic contacts could generate non-negligible thermal Hall signals.
+We find that contributions from metallic contacts with thicknesses on the order of 10$^{-2}$ of sample widths can approximately replicate experimental observations across different materials in both temperature dependence and magnitude, assuming silver contacts with a conductivity of $10^{8}~\mathrm{S/m}$.
+Our analysis underscores the need to minimize metallic contact effects in thermal Hall measurements, which can be achieved by optimizing measurement configurations.